Published: May 29, 2020

 Despite all the above, we have really missed being ‘on the road’.
 Notwithstanding our natural caution (and this includes considering the whole family), we did not set out to halt visits over the last 8-10 weeks.
 It was our clients, both large and small, who made the decision for us.
 Following government guidelines - only essential staff should be on site.
 Given Ionactive provides support to clients in medicine, food production, security, oil and gas, industrial sterilization and manufacturing, many of our clients have been operating throughout the period.
 We made it clear from the start of the lock-down, that if critical work was required onsite, we would attend if we could (just has many amazing critical workers have done every day).

 We actually completed our last physical visit mid March, performing a critical examination on a new Varian 'Edge' linac at the Cromwell Hospital (for GenesisCare).
+Find out about the excellent work GenesisCare do at the Cromwell.

 New Cross Hospital LINAC Critical Examination